Why You Need an Indoor Air Purifier

 Your indoor air is saturated with pollutants like volatile organic compounds (VOCs), formaldehyde, lead, pesticides, asbestos, biological contaminants, etc.

-Quite literally every modern health issue, from skin problems, weight gain & brain fog to infertility, and respiratory or autoimmune conditions, is linked to environmental toxins.
+Quite literally every modern health issue, from skin problems, weight gain & Read more to infertility, and respiratory or autoimmune conditions, is linked to environmental toxins.
 Many of which you are exposed to just by breathing in your home.

 While you might think that it’s not a problem because these toxins only exist in small quantities, the reality is very different.